Practical Information

 Fees

-The registration fee for CSC is £350.
-The price covers registration, 4 nights accommodation (in the beautiful Chamberlain Halls at Vale Village, 14th - 17th July), breakfast, coffee, lunch, and dinner on 2 nights.
+The registration fee for CSC is £480 for non-Birmingham residents.
+The price covers registration, 4 nights accommodation (in the beautiful Chamberlain Halls at Vale Village, 2nd - 6th September), breakfast, coffee, lunch, and dinner on 2 nights.
+For Birmingham residents, the fee is £280, which includes registration, coffee and lunch, and dinner on 2 nights.
 There are a limited number of fee waivers (full registration waived, and up to £300 towards travel costs depending on the location of travel) available for participants who would not otherwise be able to attend the Summer School.
 If you would like to be considered for one of these, please indicate this as part of your application.

 Venue